Thursday, February 12, 2015

-Despite the Civil War, Abraham Lincoln took his entertaining duties at the White House seriously, and if the only culinary records of his administration were the menus of his lavish State Banquets and balls, one could justifiably conclude, according to social historian Poppy Cannon, that he was "a gourmet to end gourmets, a connoisseur of exquisite sensitivity [and] a bon vivant supreme."
+Despite the exigencies of the Civil War, Abraham Lincoln took his social duties at the White House seriously, and if the only culinary records of his administration were the menus of his lavish state banquets and balls, one could justifiably conclude that he was "a gourmet to end gourmets, a connoisseur of exquisite sensitivity [and] a bon vivant supreme."

 But nothing could be further from the truth.
 Not prone to eating breakfast every day, it has been said that Abe had an egg and biscuit only occasionally.
-Lunch was often only an apple with a glass of milk, and dinner could be entirely forgotten unless a tray of food was forced on him.
+Lunch was often only an apple with a glass of milk, and "dinner could be entirely forgotten" unless a tray of food was forced on him.
 “Abe can sit and think longer without food than any other person I have ever met,” Lincoln’s former law partner in Chicago wrote.
-And, shortly after his death, Lincoln’s sister-in-law recalled, “He loved nothing and ate mechanically.
+And Lincoln’s sister-in-law recalled, “He loved nothing and ate mechanically.
 I have seen him sit down at the table and never unless recalled to his senses, would he think of food.”

 3 1/2 to 4 pounds chicken pieces with skin and bone

 3/4 teaspoon salt

 1/2 cup finely chopped shallots